briantoanle/i-like-music/README.md

 **Query:** `"something random"`

 ```
-Explanation: Recommendations are broad due to the vague query — no specific genre or mood detected.
+Explanation: Recommendations are broad due to the vague query; no specific genre or mood detected.
 Confidence: 0.28 (LLM=0.40, diversity=0.80, spread=0.10)

 [Note: Confidence is low.
-These recommendations may not match your taste well — try being more specific about genre or mood.]
+These recommendations may not match your taste well; try being more specific about genre or mood.]
 ```

 ---